 - The Appropriate Use Criteria for Echocardiography (AUC) was revised by the ASE in partnership with the American College of Cardiology and other subspecialty organizations in 2011 to help define the conditions under which specific tests could be perfor based on an evidence-based approach to cardiac care.
 It is not a guideline and does not directly instruct the care that should be given, but it helps elucidate the reasons that echocardiograms may be clinically necessary.
 However, while the indication for echo may be in the “appropriate” category, the document does not direct the physician to perform echocardiography should it be unnecessary.

 - Echocardiography is often appropriately used to determine if heart function has been changed from treatment, for instance from the effects of chemotherapy or in cardiomyopathy.
 Therefore, it is very incorrect to assume that the results from the echocardiogram offered “no benefit” even if therapy was not changed.

 - The study was a retrospective ical record review which limits the understanding of the data as it doesn’t take into account what the doctor was thinking when they ordered the echocardiogram.

 - ASE does not support using echo to screen low-risk, asymptomatic patients, and the AUC also do not endorse this type of generalized screening.
 ASE has made efforts, through the Choosing Wisely® campaign, to combat the use of testing that is not appropriate for patients.

-- All medical tests must be subjected to the same criteria: Will it help my patient?
+- All ical tests must be subjected to the same criteria: Will it help my patient?
 What are the dangers of the test?
 How will I use the information?
 Is the information available in another form (previous test, other modality, etc)